drghirlanda/alex/Docs/AlexManual.md

-- `Parameters.csv` defines some global parameters such as screen background color, text color, font, and size, the duration of inter-trial intervals, and so on.
+- `Parameters.csv` defines some global parameters such as screen background color, text color, font, and size, the duration of intertrial intervals, and so on.
 It can also be used to define parameters that are the same for all stimuli, such as a default key used for responses.